 These little sailboats are a lot of fun to sail.
-It typically take about 1 to 3 hours of instruction to be able to sail on your own.
+It typically takes about 1 to 3 hours of instruction to be able to sail on your own.
 If your resort offers complimentary Hobie Cat use, try it.
+Grace Bay is an excellent location to sail these small boats.

 You'll definitely want at least an introduction before taking a Hobie Cat out on your own.